 - Cache Clean: As the name suggests, this module will clean all the cache data on your Android device.
 You should run this often, as cache mechanism in the Android system can build up useless files quite fast.

 - Communication Clean: This is an effective module for clearing all your SMS threads and call records.
 Even though these logs take up very little memory, it is good to have them cleaned periodically to improve the search speed on your device.

-- Mark Clean: This module is for protecting your privacy, as it helps you clean up browser history, clipboard record, and search record of Gmail, Google maps, and Google market.
-You can individually click on the items you want cleaned.
+- Mark Clean: This module is for protecting your privacy, as it helps you clean up browser history, clipboard record, and search record of Gmail, Google Maps, and Google market.
+You can individually click on the items you want to be cleaned.

 Organize Your Device and Storage

 When you have your stuff well-organized on your Android device, you will not only be able to access things faster, but also detect things that you do not need and delete them.
 Additionally, consider using the cloud for improving storage.
 You can upload all your files except the ones you need offline to the cloud and thus maximize space on your phone or tablet.